kcirtapw/desktop-snippets/tp_tpbuttonswitch/README.md

 Important: It seems this has to be set not only on each boot but even on each resume of a suspend!

+Note: Maybe the correct mask varies on different thinkpad models.
+One easy way to find out is watching acpi_listen and pressing the desired button while playing with the bitmask in hotkey_mask

 Lid-closing event
 -----------------